 Concentration-of-measure inequalities provide bounds on the probability that a random variable X deviates from its mean, median or other typical value \overline{x} by a given amount.
 These inequalities have been studied for several decades, with some fundamental and substantial contributions during the last two decades.
 Very roughly speaking, the concentration of measure phenomenon can be stated in the following simple way: "A random variable that depends in a smooth way on many independent random variables (but not too much on any of them) is essentially constant" [1].
 The exact meaning of such a statement clearly needs to be clarified rigorously, but it often means that such a random variable X concentrates around \overline{x} in a way that the probability of the event $\{|X - \overline{x}| \ge t\}$, for a given t > 0, decays exponentially in t.
-Detailed treatments of the concentration of measure phenomenon, including historical accounts, can be found, e.g., in [2], [3], [4], [5], [6] and [7].
+Detailed treatments of the concentration of measure phenomenon, including historical accounts, can be found, e.g., in [2, 3, 4, 5, 6, 7].

 In recent years, concentration inequalities have been intensively studied and used as a powerful tool in various areas.
-These include convex geometry, functional analysis, statistical physics, statistics, dynamical systems, pure and applied probability (random matrices, Markov processes, random graphs, percolation), information theory, coding theory, learning theory, and theoretical computer science.
-Several techniques have been developed so far to establish concentration of measure.
+These include convex geometry, functional analysis, statistical physics, dynamical systems, probability (random matrices, Markov processes, random graphs, percolation etc.), statistics, information theory, coding theory, learning theory, and theoretical computer science.
+Several techniques have been developed so far to prove concentration of measure inequalities.
 These include: